Helium flash: Binary white dwarfs

-Shell helium flash
+Helium shell flash

-Shell helium flashes are a somewhat analogous but much less violent, nonrunaway helium ignition event, taking place in the absence of degenerate matter.
+Helium shell flashes are a somewhat analogous but much less violent, nonrunaway helium ignition event, taking place in the absence of degenerate matter.
 They occur periodically in asymptotic giant branch stars in a shell outside the core.
 This is late in the life of a star in its giant phase.
 The star has burnt most of the helium available in the core, which is now composed of carbon and oxygen.
 Helium fusion continues in a thin shell around this core, but then turns off as helium becomes depleted.
 This allows hydrogen fusion to start in a layer above the helium layer.
 After enough additional helium accumulates, helium fusion is reignited, leading to a thermal pulse which eventually causes the star to expand and brighten temporarily (the pulse in luminosity is delayed because it takes a number of years for the energy from restarted helium fusion to reach the surface).
 Such pulses may last a few hundred years, and are thought to occur periodically every 10,000 to 100,000 years.

 After the flash, helium fusion continues at an exponentially decaying rate for about 40% of the cycle as the helium shell is consumed.
 Thermal pulses may cause a star to shed circumstellar shells of gas and dust.